Python API tutorial#

 Note

 To load all the columns, users can use the function get_plindex() which returns all the columns in the dataframe.
-However, since this table has over 1.3 million row and 500 columns, it has a significant memory footprint and users are advised to query only columns they need.
+However, since this table has over 1.3 million rows and over 700 columns, it has a significant memory footprint (~24G RAM) and users are advised to query only columns they need.

 Query protein similarity#